-Download sheet music for Kari Jobe including new and popular songs such as, When Hope Came Down and Adore Him.
-Each purchase of digital sheet music from PraiseCharts includes permission for up to 5 copies making it even easier to play and enjoy music from popular Kari Jobe albums like Where I Find You Christmas Edition.
+Download sheet music for Kari Jobe including new and popular songs such as, Forever and The Cause Of Christ.
+Each purchase of digital sheet music from PraiseCharts includes permission for up to 5 copies making it even easier to play and enjoy music from popular Kari Jobe albums like Majestic.
 Browse top albums, popular worship songs and all Kari Jobe sheet music.

 Featuring Kari Jobe Posted on December 9, 2012

 We are excited to bring you Kari Jobe's new album Where I Find You Christmas Edition.
 Download popular songs including Love Came Down and We Are.
 The album also includes new Christmas hits, When Hope Came Down and Messiah.

 Featuring Kari Jobe Posted on August 13, 2012

 Kari Jobe, established song-writer and Worship Pastor at Gateway Church in Southlake Texas, released her highly anticipated album called Where I Find You earlier this year.
 This album features popular songs such as We Are and Steady My Heart.
 We have added the PraiseBand arrangement for We Exalt Your Name to our catalog this week.
 Download, print and play today!